N04400 Welding Process Technology

 Major Risks

-: Sulfur/phosphorus impurities form low-melting eutectics, causing cracks in weld craters.
-Strict control of S/P content (<0.024%) is critical410.
+- Hot Cracking: Sulfur/phosphorus impurities form low-melting eutectics, causing cracks in weld craters.
+Strict control of S/P content (<0.024%) is critical

-: Trapped gases (O₂, H₂) due to inadequate shielding result in voids.
-Solution: Double-purge assemblies with argon10.
+- Porosity: Trapped gases (O₂, H₂) due to inadequate shielding result in voids.
+Solution: Double-purge assemblies with argon

-: Rapid cooling induces residual stresses.
-Preheating (thick sections >10mm) and controlled cooling rates mitigate this14.
+- HAZ Brittleness: Rapid cooling induces residual stresses.
+Preheating (thick sections >10mm) and controlled cooling rates mitigate this.

 Post-Weld Treatments

-: Radiography (X-ray) or ultrasonic inspection detects cracks/porosity; bend tests (180° angle) validate joint integrity4.
+- Non-Destructive Testing (NDT): Radiography (X-ray) or ultrasonic inspection detects cracks/porosity; bend tests (180° angle) validate joint integrity.

-: Grinding/polishing removes oxide layers and enhances corrosion resistance1.
+- Surface Finishing: Grinding/polishing removes oxide layers and enhances corrosion resistance

 5. Kherlyn’s Expertise in N04400 Welded Tubes: Applications and Case Studies